Photo of group of people talking

 Do I have to attend CDI to take the PCED exam?

-Applicants must successfully complete all three (3) years of CDI training at one of the CDC accredited site locations to be eligible to sit for the exam.
+Applicants must successfully complete all three (3) sessions (Year 1, Year 2, and Year 3) of CDI training at one of the CDC accredited site locations to be eligible to sit for the exam.

 Why do I have to pay additional fees to take the PCED exam when I have already paid for three years of CDI training?